Patater/manual-git/manuscript/toolchains.md

-Now that you have devkitARM and libnds installed on your computer, you have everything you need to start coding, excepting perhaps a bit of knowledge on how to code specifically for the unique harware of the Nintendo DS.
+Now that you have devkitARM and libnds installed on your computer, you have everything you need to start coding, excepting perhaps a bit of knowledge on how to code specifically for the unique hardware of the Nintendo DS.
 In the next chapter, we'll cover the basics of displaying a bitmap on the screen.

 ![](./images/devkitlogo.png)